cj-mills/christianjmills/_posts/2021-12-6-OpenVINO-Object-Detection-for-Unity-Tutorial-In-Editor.md

 ## Update OpenVINO Project

-The code from the previous tutorial can be downloaded directly from the link below.
+The code from the previous tutorial can be found at the repository linked below.

 •       [GitHub Repository](https://github.com/cj-mills/Unity-OpenVINO-YOLOX)